-The communications link between the CA and the RA; ☐ Sessions to deliver certificates.
+- The communications link between the CA and the RA; - · Sessions to deliver certificates.

 Next to the information retained by the CSP, the RA also retains information pertaining to the Citizen Certificates, more specifically in the Registry of Identity Cards.
-The Law of 19 June 1991 defines the access to the Registry of Identity cards and other data on the citizens owned by the RRN.
+The National Register Law rules the access to the Registry of Identity cards and other data on the citizens owned by the RRN.